Due Diligence Agent

 2

-Documents classified and prioritised
+Documents are sorted and prioritised

 3

-Key information extracted into structured data
+Key information is extracted

 4